Elahehpouryaghoub/Nanoparticles_Toxicity/README.md

 The **Confusion Matrix** provided insight into False Negatives (FN), False Positives (FP), True Positives (TP), and True Negatives (TN) for each model. **XGBoost, Random Forest, and ANN performed best**, with **0 or 1 FN cases**, indicating high reliability in detecting toxic nanoparticles.
 While **Logistic Regression** showed only one FN, its high FP count (32) reduced its reliability for accurate predictions.
 SVM, in contrast, demonstrated weaker performance, failing to minimize both FN and FP errors compared to other models.

 Finally, a **Feature Importance Plot** was generated for tree-based models (**XGBoost, Random Forest, and Decision Tree**), as **SVM and ANN** do not provide direct feature importance scores.
 This analysis revealed that **Number of Oxygen atoms and Dosage** were the most influential features affecting toxicity.
-Additionally, models such as Random Forest, XGBoost, and Logistic Regression indicated that the **TiO₂ nanoparticle is toxic** within a probability range of approximately 6% to 36%.
+Additionally, models such as Random Forest, XGBoost, and Logistic Regression indicated that the **TiO₂ nanoparticle contributes with toxicity**.

 ---